-- a.
-An accumulation trust may be useful if the client wants to protect the proceeds for future use by a beneficiary. - i.
-For example, an accumulation trust may be ideal when the beneficiaries are minors or spendthrifts.

-- b.
-An accumulation trust allows distributions from a retirement account to be retained in the trust rather than mandating that the distributions to be further distributed to the beneficiaries during the taxable year. - i.
+- 2. Accumulation Trusts - a.
+An accumulation trust may be useful if the client wants to protect the proceeds for future use by a beneficiary.
+For example, an accumulation trust may be ideal when the beneficiaries are minors or spendthrifts. - b.
+An accumulation trust allows distributions from a retirement account to be retained in the trust rather than mandating that the distributions to be further distributed to the beneficiaries during the tax year. - i.
 The terms of the trust may give the trustee discretion as to when and how to use trust assets, including retirement account proceeds. - ii.
 The trustee will want to consider the income tax consequences of retaining retirement account distributions in trust versus distributing to the beneficiaries under the distribution terms of the trust (see section (e) below). - c.
 The rules around accumulation trusts qualifying for the stretch payout are complex.
-Care must be taken in drafting the provisions of the trust so as to not violate any of the stretch or "see-through" rules.
+Care must be taken in drafting the provisions of the trust so as to not violate any of the stretch or "see through" rules.
 Potential issues include: - i.
-Remote beneficiaries must be considered: - 1.
-In order to qualify a trust for "see through" requirements, the remote beneficiaries must meet the "identifiable" and individual requirements (see sections II(A) and (B) above). - 2.
-In calculating the RMD, the life expectancies of both current and remote beneficiaries must be considered.
-Determining the extent of remote beneficiaries that need to be considered can be complicated.
-For more information, see Natalie Choate, Life and Death Planning for Retirement Benefits, Seventh Ed.
-(2011). - ii.
+Potential remainder beneficiaries must be considered: - 1.
+In order to qualify a trust for "see through" requirements, both primary and potential remainder beneficiaries must meet the "identifiable" and individual requirements (see sections II(A) and (B) above). - 2.
+To calculate the RMD, the life expectancies of both primary and potential remainder beneficiaries must be considered.
+Determining the potential remainder beneficiaries that need to be considered can be complicated.
+For more information, see Natalie Choate, Life and Death Planning for Retirement Benefits, 8th Ed.
+(Ataxplan Publications, 2019). - ii.
 The trust must provide that no person older than the beneficiary with the shortest life expectancy at the time of the participant's death be permitted to be a future beneficiary. - 1.
 Powers of appointment should be limited to exclude any possibility that the retirement account assets would be distributed to a beneficiary with a shorter life expectancy. - 2.
 Consideration must be given to including language limiting the addition of beneficiaries via adoption. - d.
-The RMD is calculated based on the life expectancy of the oldest beneficiary, whether the beneficiary is a primary or remainder beneficiary. - i.
-This may be a problem if the remainder beneficiary is older than the primary beneficiary (for example, if the primary beneficiary is a grandchild, and the remainder beneficiary is a child). - e.
+The life expectancy of the oldest primary or potential remainder beneficiary is used to calculate RMD.
+This may be a problem if the potential remainder beneficiary is older than the primary beneficiary (for example, if the primary beneficiary is a grandchild, and the potential remainder beneficiary is a child). - e.
 Regarding taxes on the benefits received annually from the retirement accounts: - i.
-The trust will pay the income taxes on the amount of annual proceeds from the retirement benefits that is not distributed to the beneficiary - 1.
-Income tax rates for a trust are usually higher than a beneficiary's individual tax rate - ii.
-The beneficiary will pay the income taxes on the amount of annual proceeds from the retirement benefits that is distributed to the beneficiary - 1.
-Minors pay a "kiddie tax"
+The trust will pay the income taxes on the amount of annual proceeds from the retirement benefits that is not distributed to the beneficiary.
+Income tax rates for a trust may be higher than a beneficiary's individual income tax rate. - ii.
+The beneficiary will be liable for the payment of the income taxes on the amount of annual proceeds from the retirement benefits that is distributed to the beneficiary.
+The "kiddie tax" may apply. - B. Separate Trusts versus Pot Trusts - 1.
+Separate Trusts